redtexts/texts/dauve_1979_critique_situationist_international.md

 entirely on this part.

 The spectacle is activity become passive.
-The S.I. rediscovered what Marx said in the Grundisse about the rising-up of Man's being (his self-transformation, his labor) as an alien power which crushes him: facing it, he no longer lives, he only looks.
+The S.I. rediscovered what Marx said in the Grundrisse about the rising-up of Man's being (his self-transformation, his labor) as an alien power which crushes him: facing it, he no longer lives, he only looks.
 The S.I. brought a new vigor to this theme.
 But capital is more than pacification.
 It needs the